 Until we found that the builder had accidentally forgotten that an upstairs bedroom needed a window and boarded over it instead.
 And that the garbage disposal switch needed to not be on the opposite side of the kitchen from the sink.
-But then things got fixed and we much more cautiously anticipated the day this house was ours.
+But then things got fixed, and we cautiously anticipated the day this house was ours.

-Once moving day came, we excitedly hurried our furniture and boxes in and took a look around.
-New-house scent (formaldehyde and other assorted VOCs) filled the air-conditioned air and we surveyed our masterpiece.
+Once the moving day came, we excitedly hurried our furniture and boxes in and took a look around.
+New-house scent (formaldehyde and other assorted VOCs) filled the air-conditioned air, and we surveyed our masterpiece.
 Our completely drywall-clad masterpiece.
 With builder-beige matte walls.
-Kind of like the inside of a cracker box actually.
+Kind of like the inside of a cracker box, actually.
 And smaller than we anticipated.
 Somehow those people who lived in the model home we saw didn’t have anything but a few well-chosen decorative items.

 (It had seemed that new did equal awesome by virtue of the transitive property when we were in our old houses: old=absolute crap, and if the opposite of old is new, then new=awesome).

 Anyway.
 What we realized was that while new is amazing in a low-maintenance kind of way, it does not score high on the character scale.
 But take heart (and stop crying about it if you were like me): this is fixable.
 You have to add the character.